react-hook-use-cta: (use Call To Action)

 Custom action Parameter: CustomCTAHistory

-The first parameter of the function is read-only CustomCTAHistory which extends from CTAHistory
+The first parameter of the function is read-only CustomCTAHistory which extends from CTAHistory and gives you access to all the built-in action behaviors.

-By default, custom actions behave as an update, but you can customize them to behave like any other
+By default, custom actions behave as an update, but you can customize them to behave like any other built-in action through CustomCTAHistory.

-Custom action Parameters: ...args
+Custom actions Parameters: ...args

-Custom action return value
+Custom actions return value

 Custom actions can return several different types of values, depending on action type you want it to behave like.